wireless-broadband-alliance/wba-openroaming-portal/docs/INSTALLATION.md

 Failure to match the credentials will result in the application being unable to connect to the database.

-2. **Build and Start Services**: Use Docker to build and start the necessary services.
+2. **Start Services**: Use Docker to start the necessary services.
 Execute the following command: 🐳

 ```bash
 - docker compose up -d